Blakeslee lab

 Current Graduate Students

-Timothy Lee: IDPBS Ph.D. student, Biology, Fall 2017-present.
+Timothy Lee: Ph.D. student, Biology, Fall 2017-Summer 2023.
 I am originally from the soulful city of Seoul, South Korea and raised in the rainy yet stunning Pacific Northwest where I began acquiring long-standing fascination with coastal ecosystems.
 Over the years I have participated in numerous ecology projects across various marine ecosystems including sampling demersal fishes in the Sea of Japan and surveying benthic macroinvertebrate distributions in Oregon and Washington's continental shelf habitats just to name a couple.
 In collaboration with researchers at the University of Washington and Washington Sea Grant, I recently completed an assessment on coastal macroinvertebrate community responses to shoreline armoring removal in the Puget Sound's coastlines.
 Since then, I became increasingly interested in conservation biology as I recognized coastal ecosystems' susceptibility to major alterations caused by urban development, pollution, and spread of invasive species.
 Broadly, I am especially interested in understanding how emerging invasive species affects structure and functioning of coastal benthic communities on seasonal and temporal scales.

 Contact: leeti17@students.ecu.edu